nuxt-community/legacy-modules/modules/axios/README.md

 Base URL which is used in client side prepended to all requests with relative path.
 You can also use environment variable `API_URL_BROWSER` which **overrides** `browserBaseURL`.

-- If this options is not provided it defaults to `baseURL` value.
+- If `browserBaseURL` is not provided it defaults to `baseURL` value.
-  - If both port and hostname of `browserbaseURL` are equal to nuxt server, it defaults to relative part of `baseURL`.
+  - If hostname & port of `browserbaseURL` are equal to nuxt server, it defaults to relative part of `baseURL`.
-    So that if you host your nuxt application is hosted under a different domain requests go to same origin and prevents Cross-Origin problems.
+    So if your nuxt application is being accessed under a different domain, requests go to same origin and prevents Cross-Origin problems.

 ### `credentials`
 - Default: `true`